A passion for welding

 “I used to live in what I refer to as the box world.
 You wake up and you’re in your home and you’re in a box.
 You go to work in a car — another box.
 When you to get to work, you work in a cubicle which is a box.
 You drive home in a box and you’re back in a box,” said Steve.
 “You have no creative outlet because you live in this box world.”

-Steve was desperate to get out of that box and back to what he was passionate about, so he put in his two week notice and refocused his energies.
+Steve was desperate to get back to his passion, so he put in his two week notice and refocused his energies.
 Over the next 13 years, he worked at a few fabrication shops and also started his own furniture and metal fab shop business in the Chicagoland area.

 Steve also began teaching motorcycle buddies how to weld after they expressed an interest in chopping apart bikes and doing some basic repair.
 He realized then just how much he enjoyed the teaching aspect of fabrication.

 Arc Academy was born.
-Steve with his background in fabrication and long-time friend Brad Cowan, an educator who teaches motion graphics and 3D animation at Columbia College, sought out to provide people with an affordable place to learn how to weld and to express their creative freedom.
+Steve and long-time friend Brad Cowan sought to provide an affordable place to learn welding.

 Anyone with an interest in welding and fabrication can sign up for Arc Academy classes — and they do.
 More than 800 students have completed both of the MIG basics courses since the doors opened in 2011.
 From attorneys and computer programmers looking to learn a new skill set, to husbands and wives celebrating an anniversary or enjoying a date night, students come together in a small class atmosphere to learn the technical aspects of welding.

 What really surprised Steve was the number of students that came in with a long history of welders in their family — uncles, fathers, grandfathers — but were never taught the craft themselves.
-Steve relayed that approximately 80 percent of Arc Academy students have always wanted to weld but felt they never had the outlet or ability to learn it.
+Approximately 80 percent of their students always wanted to weld but felt they never had the outlet or ability to learn it.
 Trade programs and welding schools can be an expensive and time-consuming commitment for the novice, or even “curious” welder.

 “We try to make it as simple as possible but with enough technical information that the students understand what they are doing and what goes into the process of fabrication,” said Steve.
 “It is a relaxed environment and you don’t feel too much pressure to be a rock star.”